PriyaPareek635/Portfolio/README.md

 My name is Priya Pareek.
 I'm a Frontend Developer.
 I was born in Rajasthan and raised in Andhra Pradesh.

-I did B.E. in Computer Science from GMR Institute of Technology, Rajam.
+I did B.Tech. in Computer Science from GMR Institute of Technology, Rajam.
 Then I started working for Anpan, Japan.

 I like to travel.
 I believe travelling gives you a new perspective to everything.
 You get to know a lot about the different cultures, the cuisines, their history, the language and all the small unique things every place has to offer.

 Please stay tuned to until the development completed.

 Sections